ovilori/awscloudprojects/project_three/projectthree.md

 ## **Install Expressjs**

-Purpose: to Install ExpressJs and create the Routes directory.

 Express is a framework for Node.js that simplifies development, and abstracts a lot of low level details.
 For example, Express helps to define routes of your application based on HTTP methods and URLs.

 To use express, install it using npm: